alexdev93/todo-list-app/README.md

 - Mark tasks as completed by checking the checkbox.
 - Delete tasks by clicking the "Delete" button.
 - Tasks are saved to LocalStorage and persist across page refreshes.

+## Future Improvements

+- Enhance the layout for smaller devices.
+- Implement device-specific optimizations for a better user experience on known devices.
+- Consider improving the design aesthetics to achieve a more luxurious feel.
+Note: Due to tight deadlines, the current design may not fully reflect intended aesthetics.
+- If encountering any issues with app usage, try reloading the page or restarting the app for a smoother experience.

 ## Technologies Used
 - React